spacelift-io/user-documentation/CONTRIBUTING.md

 pre-commit
 ```

+> Tip: one of our precommit checks is `oxipng` which optimizes PNG images.
+If you don't want to use `pre-commit` locally, you can optimize your PNG images with `docker run --rm -it -v $(PWD):/workdir -w /workdir videah/oxipng docs/assets/screenshots/filename.png --opt=4 --preserve --strip=safe`.

 ## Self-Hosted

 Our self-hosted docs are built using a tool called [Mike](https://github.com/jimporter/mike).
 Mike allows us to snapshot multiple versions of the documentation in a separate Git branch.
 In our case this branch is called `self-hosted-releases`.